spacetelescope/WFC3Library/notebooks/filter_transformations/README.md

 This notebook demonstrates how to calculate photometric transformation coefficients between WFC3/UVIS wide-band filters and any other non-HST filter system for a given object spectrum.

-The new tool uses the latest WFC3 synthetic throughput tables and replaces functionality provided in the WFC3 Photometric Conversion Tool: https://colortool.stsci.edu/uvis-filter-transformations, which is no longer supported.
+The new tool uses the latest WFC3 synthetic throughput tables and replaces functionality provided in the [WFC3 Photometric Conversion Tool](https://colortool.stsci.edu/uvis-filter-transformations), which is no longer supported.
 For more detail on photometric transformations to other systems, see WFC3 ISR 2014-16.